 How can we Deepen Our Connection with Our Soul?

-Shivani Didi further delved into the transformative tools that can elevate our consciousness from its lowest state to the highest.
+Shivani Didi further delved into the transformative tools of spiritual meditation that can elevate our consciousness from its lowest state to the highest.
 The first tool, known as "Gyaan," meaning knowledge, is not a single lesson that imparts instant enlightenment but rather a daily ritual that nurtures continuous growth and understanding.
 It becomes a transformative journey, a constant remembrance of our soul's essence.

 When Shivani Didi was asked about teaching the mind to embrace the essence of being a soul and how to cultivate a sense of presence, she clarified that identifying as a soul does not imply restraining from material possessions, such as buying a car or living with one's family.
 Rather, it signifies liberation from the need to depend on others for validation or a sense of completeness.